blocktransfer/reg-publications/examinations/response-8.md

 _needs to hreg sfvegas 21 with profitt in parallell to taking stock 18 1% story timestampped_

+WE know fraud not becuase we 've seen itfirsthand  through industry and law pratcice, but becuase we livei n the trenches of public discourse and markets.
+We don't examine and enforce rules on legcy intermediatires, but we feel the  painstaking reality off manipulation firsthand.
+There are so manyn like myself who knowe the intimates of unjust prqadctices and wholyl  dedicate themselves into ongoing oversight.

 ###  TA12  address change items
 -0  basis  fo  examination  jurisdiciton
 - e xpertise of staff  in  other options  for  new addresing?>[^1]